Refer to this convenient resource for a quick overview of TALVEY®.

 Currently playing:

-AE, adverse event; GPRC5D, G protein-coupled receptor class C group 5 member D; HCP, healthcare provider; MOA, mechanism of action.
+AR, adverse reaction; GPRC5D, G protein-coupled receptor class C group 5 member D; HCP, healthcare provider; MOA, mechanism of action; RRMM, relapsed or refractory multiple myeloma; 5L+, patients treated with 4 or more prior lines of therapy.

 Coping tips are available to counsel patients on select adverse reactions.
 The recommendations below from The Leukemia & Lymphoma Society and the American Cancer Society may help patients better cope with select adverse reactions they may be experiencing.
 For more tips, please see lls.org and cancer.org.